-Environmental and physical forces, both natural and man-made can influence property values.
+Environmental and physical forces, both natural and man-made, can influence property values.
 These forces include climatic conditions, topography and natural barriers, and transportation systems.

-The climate near Helena can best be described as modified continental.
+The climate near Great Falls can best be described as modified continental.
 Continental climate means the summers are dry and hot, and the winters are cold.
-However, Helena has affectionately been called the banana belt of Montana.
-Due to a series of surrounding mountain ranges, Helena is often spared the prolonged bitter and cold winters.
-The average high temperature in January is 29 degrees, the average high temperature in July is 85 degrees, and the average annual precipitation is 12.12 inches.
+The average high temperature in January is 32, the average high temperature in July is 82, and the average annual precipitation is 15.21 inches.
 A milder climate helps reduce operating costs for business, and furthermore it helps to extend the effective life for many buildings.

-Helena is located at the juncture of Interstate 15 and US Highways 12 and 287 which allows for easy travel in all directions.
-Several commercial and charter airlines provide air service to the Helena area.
+Great Falls is located at the juncture of Interstate 15 and US Highways 89 and 287 which allows for easy travel in all directions.
+Several commercial and charter airlines provide air service to the Great Falls area.
 There are commercial and charter bus services, motor carriers, and two railroads.